weissye/BpTestTell/provengo/pharmacy/README.md

 ## Useful Commands

-⚠️ NOTE: In the below listings, we assume that `provengo` is in the system's PATH variable, and that `C:\work\Yeshayahu\BpTestTell\pharmacy` is the path to this directory.
+⚠️ NOTE: In the below listings, we assume that `provengo` is in the system's PATH variable, and that `D:\Yeshayahu\BpTestTell\provengo\pharmacy` is the path to this directory.

 For full documentation go to [https://docs.provengo.tech](docs.provengo.tech).